aroline has been involved in packing a number of libraries during her time as a library conservator.

 - Minimising damage to the collection

 - Training library and archive staff, volunteers or packers

-Caroline has written the booklet on packing and moving library and archive collections for the British Library Preservation Advisory Service (BLPAC – Moving)
+Caroline has written the booklet on packing and moving library and archive collections for the former British Library Preservation Advisory Service (BLPAC) (Moving library and archive collections)

 St. Catherine’s Monastery, Mount Sinai, Egypt